Marketing, at its highest level, is the practice of making people feel a certain way about your company.

-The video above is testament to Ikeas continued excellence in promoting their brand and showing you how you should feel about the company.
+This video is testament to Ikea’s continued excellence in promoting their brand and showing you how you should feel about the company.
 That’s what great marketing achieves at its highest level.

 Why this video works

 This video works because it makes you think and it makes you feel.
-Most video promos do neither.
+Most promotional video do neither.